 Roommates are two or more people who live together in the same rental unit.
 Legally, there are different ways roommates can agree to live together.
 As roommates, your legal set-up will impact practical things like how you split the rent, deal with the landlord, and part ways.

 Learning how the law treats different roommate arrangements can help you choose which one works best for you.
 Unfortunately, in tight rental markets some renters feel like they have to take what they can get.
 Still, it’s helpful to have clear knowledge of what you’re getting into.
-This can help you put agreements in place, up front, to protect your legal rights.
-As well, understanding the laws can help you navigate roommate issues as they arise.
+This can help you put agreements in place, up front, and help you navigate roommate issues as they arise.

 Co-tenants are roommates who each share the same tenancy agreement with the landlord.
 This is a common arrangement for couples, families, and close friends.
 It makes sense for those who have an existing relationship of trust and closeness.